kn0wthing/AltQ/README.md

 ![Screenshot](./src/images/ss2.png)

-Supports multiple windows of chrome browser
+1. Supports multiple windows of chrome browser
+2. Encode all tab data and can be decoded and copied any other device to get all tabs.
+3. Skips youtube ads.